chloealbright/DevHiveMind/Algorithms & Data Structures/Sort/Heap Sort.md

 2. **Exchanging Maximum Element**: The maximum element is at the root (A[1]).
 Move it to its final position by exchanging it with A[n].

-3. **Restoring Max-Heap Property**: Discard node n from the heap (decrement A.heap-size).
+3. **Restoring Max-Heap Property**: Discard node n from nothe heap (decrement A.heap-size).
 The children of the root remain max-heaps, but the new root might not.
 To restore the max-heap property, use the "MAX-HEAPIFY" function on A[1..n-1].

 4. **Repeat**: Repeat the process for max-heaps of decreasing size from n-1 down to a heap of size 2.